anonymous-5074519/KG2Code/README.md

 2. Run ```preprocess.py``` to process the files.
 3. Go to ```KG2Code/inference/KGQA/transfer-KGQA/answer```.
 4. Run ```answer-code.py``` to get the results for KG2Code.
 Run ```answer-origin.py``` to get the results for Raw baseline.
 Run ```answer-text.py``` to get the results for Text baseline.
+5. For the GNN/GNN+Text baselines, please first generate the test files in the required format, and then perform prediction using the fine-tuned Llama-3.1-8B-Instruct model.
+For detailed instructions, refer to the GNN/GNN+Text section.
 ### KGC
 1. Go to ```KG2Code/inference/KGC/retrieve```. ```entity.pkl``` and ```relation.pkl``` are provided in [dict.zip](https://drive.google.com/file/d/190_njuwwOgQaSWRB0WBvIQDbRe7cn3rG/view?usp=sharing).
 Please download them directly and put it in ```KG2Code/inference/KGC/retrieve``` and ```KG2Code/inference/KGC/infer```.
 2. Run ```create_dict.py``` to create the dict files for the following steps.